sa-express-news/longform-story-template/README.md

 Sound confusing?
 It can be at first.
 Luckily, the project knows where to look for these files, and most of the work takes just a few commands.
 However, you will need a few things to make this process run smoothly:

 - A rudimentary understanding of code (you'll be following instructions, so don't worry too much about this)
+- Working knowledge of the command line (consider running through the [Codecademy command line course](https://www.codecademy.com/learn/learn-the-command-line) when you have time.)
 - The ability to install programs on your computer (sorry, Windows users on Hearst machines!)
 - All of the photos+text+other assets for the story you're working with (You can add more later, but it's simpler to do it all at once)
 - Patience.
 Things _will_ go wrong your first time, so try to budget an afternoon to work through this guide.